Maryam Nawaz: Early political career

-Prior to entering politics, she remained involved in the family's philanthropic organisation and served as the chairperson of Sharif Trust, Sharif Medical City, and Sharif Education Institutes.
+Prior to entering politics, she remained involved in the family's philanthropic organisation and served as the chairperson of Sharif Trust, Sharif Medical City, and Sharif Education Institutes since 1997.
+All of these were established by her grandfather, Muhammad Sharif.

 In November 2011, Nawaz Sharif granted her permission to enter politics after she expressed her intention to do so.
+In 2012, Maryam collaborated with PML-N leaders to prepare the Punjab Women Empowerment Package, initiated by her uncle Shehbaz Sharif, then chief minister of Punjab, in addition to playing a role in the implementation of the women-only Pink Bus scheme in Punjab during the same year.
+Reportedly, Maryam also contributed to various initiatives aimed at women's welfare in Punjab.
 During her political debut, she began visiting educational institutes to give speeches on education and women's rights.